quii/learn-go-with-tests/why.md

 How does a software system "fail" anyway?
 Cant it just be changed until it's correct?
 That's what we're promised!

-In 1974, a long time before I was born a clever software engineer called Manny Lehman wrote something called
+In 1974, a long time before I was born a clever software engineer called Manny Lehman described

 ## The Law of Continuous Change